ashkankardan/wicked-sales-js/README.md

-# The Picks
+# wicked-sales-js | "The Picks"

-An interactive full stack shopping cart application built with Node.js &amp; React, simulating a signature guitar pick ecommerce site
+An interactive full stack shopping cart application built with Node.js &amp; React, simulating a signature guitar picks ecommerce site

 ## Technologies Used